Dogs Dog Breeds Non-Sporting Dog Breeds

 GETTY IMAGES/ Tara Gregg / EyeEm

-The dogue de Bordeaux is an ancient French breed that was once called the “Bordeaux mastiff” or the “Bordeaux Bulldog.”
-Like the bulldog, the Dogue de Bordeaux was originally used as fighting dogs, as well as war dogs, but overtime transitioned to guard dog duties, patrolling large estates in France.
-After the French Revolution, the dogue de Bordeaux saw yet another career change—this time being used to drive livestock.
-Today’s dogue de Bordeaux a protective and loyal companion.
-Though they may be standoffish with strangers, the dogue de Bordeaux is very affectionate with its beloved family.
-The dogue de Bordeaux can be wonderful with children, though due to their size and strength, kids shouldn’t walk the dog alone.
+The Dogue de Bordeaux is an ancient French breed that was once called the “Bordeaux mastiff” or the “Bordeaux bulldog.”
+Like the bulldog, the Dogue de Bordeaux was originally used as a fighting dog, as well as a war dog, but over time transitioned to guard dog duties, patrolling large estates in France.
+After the French Revolution, the Dogue de Bordeaux saw yet another career change—this time being used to drive livestock.

 Group: Working (AKC)